tscheffert/dotfiles/bootstrap/macos-notes.md

 Solution:

+Run the fix script:

 ```
-dir=/usr/local/share/
-sudo chown -R $(whoami):staff $dir
-sudo chmod -R 755 "$dir"
+bash bootstrap/fixes/fix_insecure_compaudit.sh
 ```

-Double check it worked by running `compaudit` to see a list of dirs it still things are insecure.
+Double check it worked by running `compaudit` to see a list of dirs it still thinks are insecure.

 ## Parallels Set Up